Kedarpatil93/Loss_functions/README.md

 ﻿# Function Plots
-This repository contains a Python script to plot loss functions (MSE, MAE) and activation functions (Sigmoid, Softmax, Tanh, ReLU) and their derivatives with the help of python library Matplotlib
+This repository contains a Python script to plot loss functions (MSE, MAE) and activation functions (Sigmoid, Softmax, Tanh, ReLU) and their derivatives with the help of python library called Matplotlib

 ## Requirements
 - Python 3.6+